"Lurik" (lorek) is derived from a traditional Javanese name – a uniform connectedness of two stages in history; the past and the future.

 Recently, Ibu Sukinah and Mbak Ratmi have began a community of women weavers from their own village as well as the neighbouring villages, sharing the workload amongst families of weavers due to the demand we have generated through our collaborative operation.
 By creating a sustainable working opportunities whilst still retaining their domestic presence in their households to take care of their families.

-The native of our operation lets the artisans set their own prices with an extra room to advance their own entities and direct payments to them are always made with no involvements from local middlemen or organisations.
+The nature of our operation lets the artisans set their own prices with an extra room to advance their own entities and direct payments to them are always made with no involvements from local middlemen or organisations.
 This allows us to create such job opportunities and encourage them to work independently as weavers, and through our fabrics, we also give them a reason to continue weaving and start earning a living wage for themselves from their valuable skills.